Top Tips to Prepare your Pond for Winter

 What to do:

-Winter can be hard on your pond equipment, if not installed within a filter house, so it's crucial to ensure everything is in top shape.
-Evolution Aqua's pond equipment, such as filters, UV units, and water pumps, are designed to be long-lasting but need proper care during colder months.
+Winter can be hard on your pond's equipment especially if not installed within a filter house.
+Evolution Aqua's pond equipment such as filters, UV units, and water pumps are designed to be long-lasting but need proper care during the colder months.

 What to do:

-UV Clarifiers: Clean your evoUV or evoUV Ti.
-Be sure to follow the maintenance instructions in the product manual.
-The unit must be fully frost protected, if you’re able to bypass your UV it can be good practice to drain the UV unit.
+Clean your evoUV following the maintenance instructions.
+The unit must be fully frost protected.
+If you’re able to bypass your UV, draining it for winter is good practice.

-Water Pumps and Filters: Clean your Varipump and check for any debris in the filters.
-Ensure you follow the product guide for winter maintenance.
-We’d recommend running your filter for as long as possible to prevent freezing, insulating your filter and pump can be good practice if it is kept outdoors against the elements.
-However when reaching temperature extremely low, drain your filter to prevent filter freezing solid.
+Clean your Varipump and check for any debris in the filters.
+We’d recommend running your filter for as long as possible to prevent freezing, insulating your filter and pump can be good practice if kept outdoors against the elements.
+However when reaching extremely low temperatures, drain your filter to prevent filter freezing solid.

 Float a pool noodle or a rubber ball on the water’s surface to prevent complete freezing.